sigmacomputing/sigmaquickstarts/site/sigmaguides/src/administration_sigma_calculations/administration_sigma_calculations.md

 This comparison is done by producing a unique fingerprint for each calculation, searching for other calculations with a matching fingerprint, and ensuring we don’t have false positives.

-**The fingerprint does not use Sigma’s generated SQL.** Instead, it uses a representation that’s more appropriate for the Workbook, given it's functionality.
+**The fingerprint does not use Sigma’s generated SQL.** Instead, it uses a representation that’s more appropriate for the Workbook, given its unique functionality.

 For example, Sigma Workbooks commonly use user attributes and row-level security parameters.
 Fingerprinting is a better method, as it is sensitive to this type of contextual information.